lubuntu-team/manual/source/2/2.4/2.4.3/Kcalc.rst

    kcalc

 from the command line.
-The icon for Kcalc looks like a box with a + sign a - sign a multiplication sign and an equals sign.
+The icon for KCalc looks like a box with a + sign a - sign a multiplication sign and an equals sign.